p-ortmann/dyntapy/dtapy/core/technical.md

 versions of LTM, this can be revisited.
 Nevertheless, we will include a simple controller class which takes its control actions in sync with the network loading because it is a straight forward extension of the dealing with the static events.
+##Node model data structures
+The node model needs as its input the global sending and receiving flows of the node's incoming and outgoing links, global turning fractions for the different turns, and the capacity of the incoming links.
+With global we mean homogeneous flow that is not destination based.
+Turning fractions and Link characteristics are sorted by their respective Turn- and Link IDs [^1].
+Internally, the node model needs to be able to associate with each Turn its incoming and outgoing Link.

+ [^1]: This may not always be the case with sparse matrices where entities like links are often associate with more than one topological ordering.
+E.g. we could keep a FromNode x ToNode matrix with the respective link IDs as values or a FromNode x Link matrix with the toNode IDs as values.
+Each option yields a different topological order when retrieving the values/NNZs for each FromNode.
+ Choices are made based on what seems efficient for the use of the data structure inside the algorithms.